SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 * Decision - A developer gets approval to implement a new UI design
 * Decision - A tester has tested and approved the feature in staging

+#### Project Wide Changes
+If you're documenting something that affects the project at a high level, make sure to create an artifact for that in your [documentation](/awesome-documentation) and then link to it in the PBI as well.

 ### When should changes be documented?

 Ideally, you want to update an item as soon as a critical decision or discovery has been made.
 However, updating the Work Item at the following stages is particularly important.